 Q: What happens if you become ill the day of our wedding?

 Yeah, what a terrible situation would be.
-I rarely get sick, so it’s not been an issue for us.
+Neither of us rarely get sick, so it’s not been an issue for us.
 But we have filled in on a number of occasions, one when another photographer took a nap and OVERSLEPT!
 Another when someone obviously wasn’t paying attention to the calendar and was on the other side of the island when ceremony time rolled around.
 Our close proximity to Wailea (a five minute sprint) allowed us to save the day in both cases!
 We have an agreement with a number of quality and dependable photographers to help out as needed.
 Be sure to ask your photographer to see the website of his backup photographer!

 Q: Why are you a wedding photographer?

-I love being part of a wedding day and being given the responsibility to photograph the awesome emotions of everyone.
+We love being part of a wedding day and being given the responsibility to photograph the awesome emotions of everyone.
 That includes the ring bearer who is wondering ‘whats the big deal?’, and the look of the brides dad as she takes his arm for the processional down the aisle.
 We also have the opportunity to make amazing images of some very cool things.
 When I was a wedding photographer on the mainland, the bouquets never touched me how the ones we see here on Maui.
-And the beautiful light, which when worked with these lovely aspects, the people, feelings, the moments and things… what visually focused person wouldn’t love what I do?
+And the beautiful light, which when worked with these lovely aspects, the people, feelings, the moments and things… what visually focused person wouldn’t love what we do?

-Call me with your questions! -Scott
+Call us with your questions! -Scott